luludhx/PySoc/README.md

-# PythonSoc
+# PySoc
-Poynting's Python Society, a society to help UoB physic students through computing classes
+Poynting's Python Society, a society to help UoB physic students through computing classes.
+Worksheets and example codes for first and second years